stharrold/ARCHIVED_irods_module_iplant/INSTALL.md

 # INSTALL

 Example installation.
-See [TESTING.md](TESTING.md) to complete installation and check.
+See [TESTING.md](TESTING.md) to complete installation and test.

 ## Download and copy